As you begin reading about Spectral Voices' origins please listen to "Inner Voices (Calling)" (click the YouTube window)

 Playing the Space

-Listen to 3 singers in the water tower:
+3 singers in the water tower:

 Working in this extremely reverberant environment, Jim and his group learned to use the water tower as an instrument, adapting their ideas to the acoustics of their surroundings.
 An amazingly long decay time contributed greatly to the depth and richness of sound.
 The huge reverberation made it possible for a single voice to build complex chords simply by singing several pitches in succession.
 A series of notes would hang in the air, turning melodies into chords.
 The resonant acoustics reinforced even the quietest sounds, giving a sense of fullness and volume.
 Singing long notes with very long reverberation creates music that lingers in space and in the mind.
 The experience is very peaceful; time seems to stand still.